 Apollo 14 launched at 4:03 p.m.
 EST. At approximately 3:41 p.m. ground elapsed time, or GET, difficulties were experienced in docking with the lunar module, or LM, and six attempts were required before a “hard dock” was achieved.
 An in-flight televised inspection of the docking mechanism revealed no apparent reason for the malfunction and the system appeared to be functioning normally.

 Prior to the powered descent initiation, or PDI, for the Antares landing, a short in the LM computer abort switch was discovered, which could have triggered an undesired abort during the LM’s descent.
-On February 5, Antares made the most precise landing to date, approximately 87 feet from the targeted landing point.
+On February 5, Antares made the most precise landing to date, approximately 87 feet (27 meters) from the targeted landing point.
 The landing point coordinates were 3 degrees, 40 minutes, 27 seconds south and 17 degrees, 27 minutes, 58 seconds west, midway between the Doublet and Triplet craters in the hilly uplands of the Fra Mauro crater, and about 110 miles east of the Apollo 12 landing site.

 Due to communications system problems, the first period of extra vehicular activity, or EVA, began almost one hour later than scheduled with Commander Alan Shepard setting foot on the lunar surface at 114 hours, 31 minutes GET.
-The first of the two EVA periods included ALSEP deployment and lasted four hours, 49 minutes.
+The first of the two EVA periods included ALSEP deployment and lasted four hours and 49 minutes.

-During the two traverses, the astronauts collected 94 pounds of rocks and soil for return to Earth.
+During the two traverses, the astronauts collected 94 pounds (43 kilograms) of rocks and soil for return to Earth.
 The samples were scheduled to go to 187 scientific teams in the United States, as well as 14 other countries for study and analysis.